Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "If they ain’t sweatin’ their balls off, they’re huddled under pelts an’ complainin.’"

-"They sound like fun…" Tooko said, but his heart wasn’t in the banter really.
+"They sound like fun..."
+Tooko said, but his heart wasn’t in the banter really.
 He’d just seen the keen *blade* of a ship parked on the fortress’ rooftop landing pad.

-It was wider than it was long, swooping down to a sharp forward edge that must have had… Keeda, basically *zero* radar signature.
+It was wider than it was long, swooping down to a sharp forward edge that must have had...
+Keeda, basically *zero* radar signature.
 Everything about its design was clearly from the same family as its ancestors, but refined, upgraded and tweaked.
 Even the necessary forcefield emitters on the hull were flush with its sleek lines rather than pushing outwards.

 And, in a sign of the Great Father’s affection, the nose bore a stylized version of the stripes and facial markings characteristic of a genetically conforming Firefang.